Vexorithm/Vexorithm.github.io/_pages/about.md

 My current research focuses on evolutionary computation, LLM reasoning, multi-agent frameworks, and various LLM application research.
 Several papers have been submitted to the top journals and conferences in the field of artificial intelligence (such as ACM Transactions, IJCAI, ACL ...), and my representative work "Density-Assisted Evolutionary Dynamic Multimodal Optimization" has been accepted by ACM TELO.

 Currently, I am undertaking an internship at [Shanghai AI Lab](https://www.shlab.org.cn/ "上海人工智能实验室") under the mentorship of [Rui Su](https://scholar.google.ca/citations?hl=zh-CN&authuser=2&user=tLLmRBwAAAAJ "苏锐").
-Concurrently, I am working as a research assistant at The University of Tokyo, and collaborate closely with [Xinjie Zhao]([https://openreview.net/profile?id=~Zhao_Xinjie1](https://scholar.google.com/citations?hl=zh-CN&user=_l5fPvEAAAAJ) "赵新杰"). .
+Previously, I worked as a research assistant at The University of Tokyo, and collaborate closely with [Xinjie Zhao]([https://openreview.net/profile?id=~Zhao_Xinjie1](https://scholar.google.com/citations?hl=zh-CN&user=_l5fPvEAAAAJ) "赵新杰"). .

 I am honoured to be recognized as a **Kaggle Expert** for winning two silver medals in LLM competitions.
 Additionally, I won the championship in the [IEEE CEC Competition on Seeking Multiple Optima in Dynamic Environments](http://mi.hitsz.edu.cn/activities/smode_cec2023/index.html) for two consecutive years (2023,2024), and was awarded a national first prize in the Lanqiao Cup.